-Plan of Assistance (POA) meeting
+Plan of Assistance (POA)

-A student may be asked to participate in a POA meeting at any point if program personnel deem it necessary to support the student's ongoing success and progression in the major.
-POA meetings may be used when students have voiced potential barriers to or not demonstrated adequate progress in the areas of academics, professional behaviors, or program competencies.
-Thus, a student may be asked to participate in a POA proactively, to mitigate the effect of a potential barrier to their success (e.g., a DSI student discloses that they have experienced a death in their family and they are worried about how they will keep up with their coursework and field study hours), or reactively, when a student's progress or other behaviors do not conform with program standards (e.g., a student violates the UO Student Conduct Code, which may signal concerns about academics and professional behavior).
-Participants in the POA meeting will determine the tasks necessary for the student to make improvements and develop an action plan with the student.
+To be in our major, a requirement is that students maintain a cumulative university GPA of 2.5 or higher.
+If a student's cumulative GPA, or term GPA, is below 2.5, they may be asked to participate in a POA through Qualtrics to support the student's ongoing success and progression in the major.
+In some cases, a POA meeting may be used when students have voiced potential barriers to or not demonstrated adequate progress in the areas of academics, professional behaviors, or program competencies.
+Thus, a student may be asked to participate in a POA proactively, to mitigate the effect of a potential barrier to their success (e.g., an ongoing family emergency), or reactively, when a student's progress or other behaviors do not conform with program standards (e.g., a student violates the UO Student Conduct Code).
+Additionally, participants may be invited to a POA meeting to determine the steps necessary for the student to make improvements and develop a plan of support with the student.